Updated and confirmed working with Gmail in May 2022, but please use sendinblue free tier (300 notification emails per

 We need to configure the camera as the email sender.
 So first we need to create an email account that the camera can use to send the email alert to a ‘receiver’ account.
 So the ‘sender’ is the camera and the receiver is the email address(es) that you want to receive the alerts on.
-Gmail no longer works with Hikvision cameras so I recommend the excellent free email GMX service but if you want to use Gmail refer to the next section.
+I recommend the excellent free email GMX service but if you want to use Gmail refer to the next section.
 So create a GMX email account here.
 Then follow the steps below to configure your camera:

 Step 1: Click on the configuration tab

 Step 3: Choose the email tab

 Step 4: Refer to the screenshot above to fill out this section.
 Enter the login details of the account you created at GMX – this is the sender account.
 Enter the ‘receiver’ account details – this is where the email alerts will be received.
 Tick ‘Attached Image’ if you would like snapshots of the motion detected as well.

 Test your settings